Links

 - space:views:read

-After successfully publishing your integration, you will be able to find your integration via the link returned in your console.
-Alternatively, you can visit your organization's integration page to see your integration and any other available integrations to install to a space.
+After successfully publishing your integration, you will be able to find and install your integration via the link returned in your console.

 Submitting to GitBook's Integration Marketplace